ProvaNuran/ProvaNuran/README.md

 - 🎓 BSc in CSE @ East West University
 - 📊 Obsessed with clean data, dirty real-world problems
 - 🧠 Fluent in Pythonese, thinks in vectors
-- ✨ Interests: Machine Learning, Visualization, Ethical AI
+- ✨ Interests: Machine Learning, Visualization
 - 💬 Quote: _"In a world full of noise, I listen to data."_

 ---